 Also known as the Post-submission stage of sponsorship.
-These resources will be helpful as you wait for notice that your sponsored family has an interview date.
+These resources will be helpful as you wait for notice that the refugee(s) you have sponsored has (have) an interview date.

 Refugee applicants as well as sponsors have expectations.
 It is useful for group members to be aware of these and to prepare themselves together to try to prevent these expectations from becoming problematic and to develop skills to mitigate the effects of unrealistic expectations or sense of entitlement when they arise.

 The following resources and handouts may be useful as you start a conversation as a group or with a group about the issue of managing expectations.